nelsopet/lecospec/README.md

 library(randomcoloR)
 ```

-### Preparing Spectral Libraries
+### Approaches to fine-scale image classification
-Spectral Libraries can be complied from:
+Ground truthed data for image classification can be collected using:
-1. Portable spectrometers
+1. Portable Field spectrometers
 2. Digitizing pixels of known classes in your image

-#### Preparing Spectral Libraries using PSR
+#### The Portable Field Spectrometer Approach
 The one used here was a (Spectral Evolution PSR+) which covers the full spectrum (350-2500 nm) and have 1nm wide bands.
 Note that the spectrtal range and width of this field spec exceeds that of the imaging sensor (400nm - 1000nm, 2nm wide bands).
 Hence, resampling these bandpasses to match the sensor bandpasses is essential.

 Lets take a look at our spectral library before we resample the bands to match our sensor (user would have already done some data munging).